natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centurion%20Action%20X.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a premium rank {{Specs|rank}} British medium tank {{Battle-rating}}.
-It was introduced in [[Update 1.93 "Shark Attack"]].

-The imponent-looking prototype, the Centurion X, is a tank with a unique personality.
-The vehicle will be appreciatively friendly to the aspiring tankers and veterans of the British tanks, while also setting a small peak of what the latter ranks got to offer.

-With a fair share of mobility and firepower, the Centurion X is a good premium vehicle in the British Post-war lineup.
-The novelty is about the now, more sloped turret armour features.
-Despite the evidence of some inadequate armour angles, the tank can surely stand on its own, if played appropriately, with a playstyle pretty much comparable to its tech tree development cousin, the [[FV4202]].

-Overall a good way to research higher ranks, learn more about the game style and earn some nifty Silver Lions rewards!
+The Centurion Action X is a nickname of the official "Centurion Mantletless Turret" design.
+The Centurion Mantletless Turret was a project to create a new, heavily sloped turret design for the Centurion as a form of upgrade, taking inspiration from the Chieftain's turret design that also features no gun mantlet.
+The Centurion Mantletless Turret did not end up seeing widespread usage, with only one surviving example existing at the Bovington Tank Museum.

+The '''{{Specs|name}}''' was introduced in [[Update 1.93 "Shark Attack"]] and looks similar to the [[FV4202]], which also has new gun mantlet-less turret.
+There are some marked differences though, such as the thicker frontal glacis (although less sloped than FV4202), some different contours in the turret slopes, and slightly better mobility due to the stronger engine.
+Otherwise, the Action X plays similarly to other 20-pdr equipped Centurion types, with balanced mobility and firepower and a new, more sloped turret that can help the tank hold its own in a British Post-war line-up.
+In the right hands can prove to be a menace on the battlefield.
+It will be appreciated by aspiring tankers and veterans of the British tanks both, while also giving a little preview of what the later ranks have got to offer.

 == General info ==
 === Survivability and armour ===